Meicheng-SEU/EASP/README.md

     python test.py xgb_model

-Or you can directly use our trained model for quick verification using the following command
+Or you can directly use our trained model for quick verification using the following command.

     python test.py Submit_model